Friday, November 9, 2012

 And he turned his ability to make money -- notice I said "make," not "earn," because I don't think he's ever earned a penny in his life -- into a qualification for the Presidency.

-Remember when Sarah Palin said she can see Russia from her house?
+Remember when Sarah Palin said, "I can see Russia from my house!"?
 Actually, no, you don't, because she didn't say that: That was Tina Fey in her impersonation.
 What Palin said was that you can see Russia from Alaska.
 Given good weather, and standing on a certain spot of land in her State, this is true.
 But she made it sound like a qualification she had for dealing with foreign policy.
 It wasn't.
-True, being Governor of Alaska, you do have to deal with the closest countries: Canada on one side, Russia on the other.
-This could, conceivably (if there were no overriding circumstances -- and, in her case, there were plenty of them), have qualified her to be U.S. Ambassador to Canada, or even Russia.
+True, the Governor of Alaska does have to deal with the closest countries: Canada on one side, Russia on the other.
+This could, conceivably (if there were no overriding circumstances -- and, in her case, there were plenty of them), have qualified her to be U.S. Ambassador to Canada, or even to Russia.
 But she was not qualified to be Secretary of State, let alone President.

 And his only previous experience in public office -- elective or appointive -- was one term as Governor of Massachusetts.
 He had one accomplishment: A Statewide version of "universal" health care.
 And he had to repudiate it because it was the basis for President Obama's Affordable Care Act, a.k.a.
 "Obamacare."
 "Romneycare," if not exactly the same thing at the State level, was practically the same thing at the State level.
 And he couldn't be nominated in the Republican Primaries if he didn't repudiate it.
 So he repudiated his one accomplishment as Governor.